 Degree Apprenticeships exist now too.
 These are offered by universities in conjunction with employers and offer an alternative to full time university study.

 If you are an apprentice on a programme that is a profession, such as accountancy you can gain professional qualifications too.

 How long does an apprenticeship take?

-An apprenticeship can last anywhere between one and four years depending on the level and the job.
+An apprenticeship can last anywhere between one and six years depending on the level and the job.

 Apprenticeships are fast becoming a popular alternative to going to university and the Government is very keen to encourage more businesses, big and small, to set up apprenticeship schemes to meet the increased demand from young people across the country for more apprenticeships in all skill sectors.

 Apprenticeships exist in all of the following sectors:

 - Retail and commercial enterprise

 - Leisure, travel and tourism

 - Business, administration and law